core-wg/oscore/draft-ietf-core-object-security.md

 Protected message fields are included in the Plaintext ({{plaintext}}) and the Additional Authenticated Data ({{AAD}}) of the COSE_Encrypt0 object using an AEAD algorithm.

 OSCORE depends on a pre-established random Master Secret ({{master-secret}}) which can be used to derive keys, and a construction for making (key, nonce) pairs unique ({{kn-uniqueness}}).
-Assuming this is true, and the keys are used for no more data than indicated in {{nonce-uniqueness}}, OSCORE should provide the following guarantees:
+Assuming this is true, and the keys are used for no more data than indicated in {{nonce-uniqueness}}, OSCORE provides the following guarantees:

 * Confidentiality: An attacker should not be able to determine the plaintext contents of a given OSCORE message or determine that different plaintexts are related ({{plaintext}}).